NeotomaDB/neotomapydoi/README.md

 # `neotomapydoi`: Minting and Managing Neotoma PIDs

+## Note

+**This project is only intended for Neotoma data administrators**.
+Although general users can access the code, the system will not make "Neotoma" DOIs unless you have the proper authorization.
+It requires valid authorization for the DataCite system, as well as authorization for the production Neotoma database server.
+Without these you may be able to assemble DOI metadata from a database snapshot and examine or manipulate it yourself, but you will not be able to pull the most current Neotoma data, or mint data using the Neotoma DOI shoulder.

+## Introduction

 Neotoma stores information about tens of thousands of datasets around the world, including spatial, temporal and observational data about the taxa, chemistry and physical properties of the samples found in these sedimentary archives.
 These records are exposed through the Neotoma R package ([`neotoma2`](https::/github.com/NeotomaDB/neotoma2)), the [Neotoma API](https://api.neotomadb.org), [Neotoma Explorer](https://apps.neotomadb.org/explorer), and, more broadly, through their Digial Object identifiers (DOIs).

 DOIs managed by DataCite have a [defined metadata schema](https://schema.datacite.org/), which allows Neotoma to provide dataset terms in a form that can be easily searched and returned by users around the globe, without the need for detailled knowledge about Neotoma or its database schema.
 The DOIs (e.g., [https://doi.org/10.21233/znex-sp94](https://doi.org/10.21233/znex-sp94)) return users to the Neotoma Landing Pages, where they can download records in JSON format and examine additional metadata about the records.